MicrosoftDocs/bingmaps-docs/BingMaps/articles/accessing-the-bing-spatial-data-services-using-php.md

  Note that in  REF _Ref260422363 \r \h Listing 11, we need to check which type of location has been provided with each result.
 Some results may include Rooftop Location coordinates, while others will have Interpolated Location coordinates.
 The code in  REF _Ref260422363 \r \h Listing 11 prefers Rooftop Location coordinates, and only prints out Interpolated Location coordinates it the Rooftop ones do not exist.You can find complete information on the Geocode Dataflow API, as well as additional data samples and walkthroughs, in the Bing Spatial Data Services documentation at [Bing Spatial Data Services](../spatial-data-services/bing-spatial-data-services.md).

 ## Conclusions and Further Reading
- This article has demonstrated how to use PHP to access the [!INCLUDE[bm_spatialapi_product_name](../articles/includes/bm-spatialapi-product-name-md.md)] Geocode Dataflow API.
+ This article has demonstrated how to use PHP to access the [Bing Spatial Data Services](../articles/includes/bm-spatialapi-product-name-md.md) Geocode Dataflow API.

- You can find full API documentation for the [!INCLUDE[bm_spatialapi_product_name](../articles/includes/bm-spatialapi-product-name-md.md)] at:  [Bing Spatial Data Services](../spatial-data-services/bing-spatial-data-services.md)
+ You can find full API documentation for the [Bing Spatial Data Services](../articles/includes/bm-spatialapi-product-name-md.md) at:  [Bing Spatial Data Services](../spatial-data-services/bing-spatial-data-services.md)

  The author of this article is Craig Wills at [Infusion Development](http://www.infusion.com/).

 ## Complete PHP Sample Code
  The following is the complete code sample discussed in this article.
 This sample runs off the data provided in Listing 5.
-You must also replace the placeholder text with your [!INCLUDE[maps_ticket](../articles/includes/maps-ticket-md.md)].
+You must also replace the placeholder text with your [Bing Maps Key](../articles/includes/maps-ticket-md.md).

 ```
 <html>